JinwenPan/Parallel-Heat-Equation-Solver/README.md

 export OMP_NUM_THREADS=<number_of_threads>
 mpiexec -n <number_of_processes> ./heat test.dat <number_of_processes_in_ydirection> <number_of_processes_in_xdirection>
 ```
-A SLURM script `job.scp` is also provided for running the solver on a cluster.
+An example SLURM script `/src/job.scp` we use on the [SuperMUC-NG](https://doku.lrz.de/supermuc-ng-10745965.html) system at LRZ is also provided for running the solver on a cluster.

-## Performance Considerations
+## Documentation
-- **Blocking vs. Non-Blocking**: Using non-blocking communication can significantly improve performance on systems where communication overhead is a bottleneck.
-However, for smaller problem sizes, the overhead of setting up non-blocking communication might not be worth it.
-- **Load Balancing**: Ensure a balanced workload distribution across all processes for optimal performance.
-- **Hybrid Parallelism**: The hybrid MPI + OpenMP approach is beneficial for modern multi-core systems, reducing the number of MPI processes and efficiently utilizing shared memory.
+The development process and experimental analysis of this solver are provided in the form of a lab report `/report/Heat_Report.pdf` from a course at the Technical University of Munich.